There are many factors critical in developing skills and strategies to be successful academically.

 - Be patient through listening

-- Communication works two ways: talking and listening.
+- Communication works in two ways: talking and listening.
 Neither one is effective without the other

 - Evaluate needs of both sides

 - Work to create a win-win situation, and the conflict is more likely to be resolved.
-Make sure the solution is acceptable to both parties and be open for compromise
+Make sure the solution is acceptable to both parties and be open to compromise

 - Respect the differences and strive for a mutual resolution

 - Everyone has different values, lifestyles, expectations, and communication styles.
 Get to know each other and establish common ground.